 Seagate Ironwolf vs. WD RED Performance

-Comparing real-life benchmarks of the Ironwolf 4TB vs. WD RED 4TB, overall the Ironwolf was much faster.
+Comparing real-life benchmarks of the Ironwolf 4TB vs. WD RED 4TB, overall the Ironwolf is much faster.

 Independent testing by other publications such as Hardware.info have also shown that the Ironwolf drives are much faster than the WD RED drives.

 While we may not have specific reliability data for the Ironwolf and RED drives, one cloud storage provider regularly publishes drive failure data for all the drives it uses – Backblaze.